eclipse-archived/ceylon-lang.org/documentation/1.1/tour/basics.md

 ## Fat arrows and forward declaration

 Ceylon's expression syntax is much more powerful than Java's, and it's therefore possible to express a lot more in a single compact expression.
-It's therefore _extremely_ common to encounter functions and values which simply evaluate and return an expression.
+So it's _extremely_ common to encounter functions and values which simply evaluate and return an expression.
 So Ceylon lets us abbreviate such function and value definitions using a "fat arrow", `=>`.
 For example:

 <!-- try-pre:
     value firstName = "David";